Authentication and security

 - Trusted authentication

-If you plan to use a token-based authentication service to transmit administrative information for the purpose of authenticating user sessions, you must enable trusted authentication on ThoughtSpot.
-See the ThoughtSpot subscription agreement.
+If you plan to use a token-based authentication service to authenticate user sessions, enable trusted authentication on ThoughtSpot.

 - OpenID Connect authentication